New Orleans-Style Red Beans & Rice

 - Rinse and sort beans.
 (Optional: Soak beans using your preferred method.)

 - Place beans in a large stew pot and cover with chicken broth.
 If needed, add fresh water so that mixture is a ratio of 1 part beans to 2 parts liquid.

-- Bring the beans to a rolling boil, lower heat, and simmer for 1-2 hours, until tender.
-Stir often (do not allow beans to burn on bottom of pot) and add water as needed.
-Beans should always be covered.
-Do not add salt to the beans until fully cooked!
+- Bring the beans to a rolling boil, then lower heat, and simmer for 1-2 hours, or until tender.
+Stir often, (so that beans don't stick to bottom of pot) and add water as needed.

-- While the beans are cooking, brown the meat in a skillet and set aside.
-In same skillet, saute the onions, celery, parsley and bell pepper until tender.
-Add the garlic and saute for 2 more minutes, stirring occasionally.
-Add the meat, sautéed vegetables, bay leaf and thyme to the beans.
-Water should cover all the ingredients.
+- Brown the meat in a skillet.
+Remove meat and set aside.
+In the drippings in skillet, sauté onions, celery, parsley and bell pepper until tender.
+Add the garlic and saute for 2 minutes, stirring occasionally.
+Add meat, sautéed vegetables, bay leaf and thyme to the beans.
+Water should cover all.

 - Continue to simmer for 1-3 hours, until beans are tender and creamy (continue to stir and avoid burning on bottom of pot).